-To demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents and other partners.

-To raise the awareness of all teaching and non-teaching staff of their responsibilities to safeguard children through identifying and reporting possible cases of abuse.

-To enable the school to effectively contribute to Early Help, assessments of need and support for those children.

-To provide robust school systems and procedures that are followed by all members of the school community in cases of suspected abuse.

-To develop and promote effective working relationships with other agencies, in particular Early Help providers, the Police, Health and Social Care.

-To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to KCSIE guidance), and a single central record is kept for audit.
+- To demonstrate Milford School's commitment with regard to safeguarding and child protection to children, parents and other partners. - To raise the awareness of all teaching and non-teaching staff of their responsibilities to safeguard children through identifying and reporting possible cases of abuse. - To enable the school to effectively contribute to Early Help, assessments of need and support for those children. - To provide robust school systems and procedures that are followed by all members of the school community in cases of suspected abuse. - To develop and promote effective working relationships with other agencies, in particular Early Help providers, the Police, Health and Social Care. - To ensure that all staff working within Milford School who have substantial access to children, have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to KCSIE 2021 guidance), and a single central record is kept for audit.

-We comply with the Disqualification under the Childcare Act 2006 guidance issued in August 2018.
+To fully comply with the Disqualification under the Childcare Act 2006 guidance issued in August 2018